virada-k/agricultural-yield-performance-analysis-sorghum/README.md

 <br>

-**Summary**
+**📝 Summary**
 <br>
-- Yield vs. Stability: G01 shows high volatility (sharp upward and downward movements) in all three locations.
+- **Yield vs. Stability:** G01 shows high volatility (sharp upward and downward movements) in all three locations.
 While G11 is much more stable than G01.
-- Location Recommendation (Mieso): For cultivation in Mieso, G11 is highly recommended over G01.
+- **Location Recommendation (Mieso):** For cultivation in Mieso, G11 is highly recommended over G01.
 The Mieso graph shows that G11 performs better overall and remains more consistent throughout the years.
-- G01 (High Risk, High Reward): G01 is suitable for farmers who want the highest possible yield, but they must accept high risk from its unpredictability.
+- **G01 (High Risk, High Reward):** G01 is suitable for farmers who want the highest possible yield, but they must accept high risk from its unpredictability.
-- G11 (Safe & Steady): G11 is suitable for farmers who prefer a consistent income.
+- **G11 (Safe & Steady):** G11 is suitable for farmers who prefer a consistent income.
 It provides a steady yield even when conditions change.
-- Final Choice: If the priority is maximum profit, choose G01.
+- **Final Choice:** If the priority is maximum profit, choose G01.
 If the priority is low risk, choose G11.

 <br>

 # 🔑 Key Findings:
-- Best Location: Kobo is the most productive area for sorghum cultivation.
+- **Best Location:** Kobo is the most productive area for sorghum cultivation.
-- The Turning Point: In 2003, we saw a massive "jump" in yields due to the introduction of new genotypes (G01–G15).
+- **The Turning Point:** In 2003, we saw a massive "jump" in yields due to the introduction of new genotypes (G01–G15).
-- The Champion Battle: G01 is the leader for High Yield but has high risk.
+- **The Champion Battle:** G01 is the leader for High Yield but has high risk.
 Meanwhile, G11 is the best for Stability, making it the safest choice, especially for the Mieso location.

-ใน sorghum จะไม่มี folder มีแค่ไฟล์เท่านั้น ซึ่งมี README 1 file, Rmd 1 file and images 5 files as below.

-README.md (ตัวสรุปหน้าแรกของโฟลเดอร์) >> กราฟ + สรุปผลลัพธ์

-sorghum-analysis.Rmd (ไฟล์ Code หลัก) >> Code + กราฟ + สรุปผลลัพธ์

-images/ (โฟลเดอร์ย่อยไว้เก็บรูป 5 กราฟ เพื่อนำไปโชว์ใน README)